 I've never actually had an issue with this - it's safe to continue the installation.
 If you have DKMS, you'll be gifted the following screen:

 It's up to you, but I like to put "Yes" for this.
 This means that if I rebuild my kernel, I probably won't have to fix the NVIDIA drivers.
 The next window prompts:

 I like saying yes...
 But if you're never going to use them, why bother?
 After pressing Yes or No here, the screen may freeze for a moment, but then it will enter the installation phase.
 This phase usually take a minute or two, and then you'll have a working install of the NVIDIA drivers.
 The next window is:

 I put yes here.
 And you probably should as well.
 When you press "Yes", your system will now have brand new NVIDIA drivers.
-Reboot your machine, and proceed to the next step.
+Reboot your machine, and everything should be set up properly!

 A sometimes possible error (Login Loop)